 IIIT-Bangalore to host computer vision conference ICVGIP 2024

-The International Institute of Information Technology (IIIT) Bangalore will host the 15th edition of the "Indian Conference on Computer Vision, Graphics, and Image Processing" (ICVGIP 2024) from December 13 to 15.
+Bengaluru: The International Institute of Information Technology (IIIT) Bangalore will host the 15th edition of the “Indian Conference on Computer...

 Bengaluru: The International Institute of Information Technology (IIIT) Bangalore will host the 15th edition of the “Indian Conference on Computer Vision, Graphics, and Image Processing” (ICVGIP 2024) from December 13 to 15.
 Recognized as a premier event in the field of Computer Vision, this conference is organized under the aegis of the Indian Unit of Pattern Recognition and Artificial Intelligence (IUPRAI), an affiliate of the International Association for Pattern Recognition (IAPR).